Asteroid is a set of utilities to make it easier to develop Groovy AST transformations.

 Check javadoc: asteroid.A.NODES

-This is entry point accesses to a set of builders to create instances of org.codehaus.groovy.ast.ASTNode
+This is entry point accesses to a set of builders to create instances of org.codehaus.groovy.ast.ASTNode.
+All builders

 A.NODES.annotation("MyAnnotation") (1)